tinachientw/CarND-Traffic-Sign-Classifier-Project/README.md

 Data Set Summary & Exploration
 ---

+Download the [dataset](https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/traffic-signs-data.zip).
+This is a pickled dataset in which we've already resized the images to 32x32.

 __1. Basic summary of the data set.
 In order to calculate summary statistics for the data set, I used numpy library.
 The results are as follows:__